yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

           collisions:0 txqueuelen:3
           RX bytes:114 (114.0 B-)  TX bytes:54 (54.0 B-)
 }}}
-if it doesn't come up do ps -ax and if you see loads of pppd then just use kill 512 etc to kill them all... also kill the br2684ctl and start again...
+If it doesn't come up do ps -ax and if you see loads of pppds have spawned then just use kill with their process number to kill them:  i.e. kill 516

+ . you may also need to kill the br2684ctl and start again from that step.
+(This has since been fixed in a later version of OpenWRT kamikaze).
+If you type logread you can see some debug messages and also your ISPs gateway IP/DNS IPs.

-you should now be able to ping your ISPs gateway IP from telnet.
+You should now be able to ping your ISPs gateway IP from telnet.

 '''Set up DNS lookup'''

-normally with the usepeerdns command the DNS is set correctly, but you may need to edit /etc/resolv.conf and add the lines: search wan and you may want to add a nameserver (DNS server) before you bring the interface up
+Normally with the usepeerdns command the DNS is saved in resolv.conf automatically, but you may need to edit /etc/resolv.conf and add the lines: "search wan" and you may want to add a nameserver (DNS server) before you bring the interface up

 '''Set up forwarding'''

+This is fixed in later Kamikaze Subversions.
+For general port forwarding just change /etc/firewall.user this executes at each bootup.

-if your PC is directly connected via ethernet to the modem you may find that you can't browse any sites yet or ping them you need to enable IPv4 forwarding and NAT in your firewall (i.e. ip masquerading in iptables): taken from here:http://www.yolinux.com/TUTORIALS/LinuxTutorialIptablesNetworkGateway.html
+If your PC is directly connected via ethernet to the modem you may find that you can't browse any sites yet or ping them you need to enable IPv4 forwarding and NAT in your firewall (i.e. ip masquerading in iptables): taken from here:http://www.yolinux.com/TUTORIALS/LinuxTutorialIptablesNetworkGateway.html

 As a quick test you can try this: